Developing Your Core Competency in:

 To develop and gain a deeper understanding, consider signing up for courses, seminars, and programs offered through GradPathways and other on and off campus units.

-Introduction to Graduate School Writing STEM and Humanities/Social Sciences Sections Available Winter 2019 4 - P/NP Graduate Certificate in Writing Theory and Practice Writing on the Edge (WOE) Journal Editing Workshop Contact instructor 2 - P/NP
+Introduction to Graduate School Writing for STEM Disciplines Spring 2019 4 - P/NP Graduate Certificate in Writing Theory and Practice Writing on the Edge (WOE) Journal Editing Workshop Contact instructor 2 - P/NP

 One-on-One mentoring or specialized programming to meet your individual needs is available.
 Consider the following offered through GradPathways and other on and off campus units.